There are over 600,000 interest-only homeowner mortgages in the UK and many people explore different ways to repay them.

 You can repay an interest-only mortgage with an equity release plan.
-Lifetime mortgages (the most popular form of equity release), afford you optional repayments of interest charges if you wish.
-As monthly repayments are not required, your home is not at risk of repossession if you do not make monthly payments.
+Moreover, it is a requirement to repay any outstanding mortgages as part of any equity release.
+Lifetime mortgages (the most popular form of equity release) allow you to make optional repayments of interest charges.
+However, as monthly repayments are not required, your home is not at risk of repossession if you do not make monthly payments.

 In this guide, you will learn: